Cosmian/kms_snowflake_native_app/README.md

 This project demonstrates

-- the creation of a 4096 bit RSA key pair
+- the creation of a 4096-bit RSA key pair
 - the encryption and decryption of a single message (using CKM_RSA_AES_KEY_WRAP)
 - the encryption and decryption of multiple messages in a single request (bulk/batch feature of KMIP)